TAMM: Tensor Algebra for Many-body Methods: CC TAMM IMPLEMENTATIONS

 Table~\ref{tab:ccsd_performance} shows the CCSD performance compared to NWChem on 200 nodes of OLCF Summit.
-We measure the performance of the TAMM implementations against the TCE implementations in NWChem.
-Time per CCSD iteration is given in seconds.
-NWChem has CPU-only implementation and uses 42 CPU cores on each node of Summit.
-TAMM-based Cholesky-CCSD uses only 6 MPI ranks per node, where each MPI rank is mapped to a single GPU.
+We measure the performance of the TAMM implementations against the TCE implementations in NWChem. \textblack{The time} per CCSD iteration is given in seconds.
+NWChem has \textblack{a} CPU-only implementation and uses 42 CPU cores on each node of Summit.
+TAMM-based Cholesky-CCSD uses only \textblack{six} MPI ranks per node, where each MPI rank is mapped to a single GPU.
 For these two molecular systems, we observe a 9-15$\times$ speedup with the TAMM-based Cholesky-CCSD implementation compared to the TCE CCSD method in NWChem.
 The CPU implementation of the CCSD tensor operations in NWChem comprises 11,314 source lines of code whereas the Cholesky-CCSD implementation expressed using the TAMM framework is only 236 source lines of code.
-Since these 236 lines represents the computation at a high level, they express both CPU and GPU computation.
-On the other hand, adding GPU capabilities to the NWChem CCSD code will only significantly increase the SLOC count and development time which is why a GPU implementation for CCSD was not attempted to this date in NWChem.
+Since these 236 lines represent computation at a high level, they express both CPU and GPU computation.
+On the other hand, adding GPU capabilities to the NWChem CCSD code will only significantly increase the SLOC count and development time which is why a GPU implementation for CCSD \textblack{has not been} attempted to date in NWChem.
 This clearly demonstrates the productivity benefits of expressing such computations in TAMM.
+Our implementation of the CCSD equations~\cite{ccsd_github} \textblack{is} expressed similar\textblack{ly} to as the example in Figure \ref{fig:tensor_exec}.
+CCSD is an example of how TAMM can be used to productively create an effective and efficient implementation of certain classes of computational chemistry methods.
+The remaining computational chemistry methods discussed in this paper are also implemented along similar lines.